-The following precautions provide guidance and helpful tips to help prevent crime on campus: General Precautions and Crime Prevention Tips:
+The following precautions provide guidance and helpful tips to help prevent crime on campus:

+General Precautions and Crime Prevention Tips:

 - Program the TCCPD's phone number into your cell phone.
 Report any suspicious activity to the Tulsa Community College Police Department immediately. - Never take personal safety for granted.
 Always be aware of your surroundings. - Try to avoid walking alone at night.
-Request an escort from the TCCPD by calling 918-595-8888. - Limit your alcohol consumption and leave social functions that get too loud or too crowded, or that have too many people drinking excessively.
-Remember to call the TCCPD or Tulsa Police Department for help at the first sign of trouble by calling 911. - Use lighted walkways and thoroughfares, even if it means going out of your way. - Carry only small amounts of cash and keep purses, backpacks and money belts close to the body. - Do not struggle if someone attempts to take your property. - Never leave valuables (wallets, purses, books, calculators, laptops, etc.) unattended. - Carry your keys at all times and do not lend them to anyone. - Lock up bicycles and motorcycles.
+Request an escort from the TCCPD by calling 918-595-8888. - Limit your alcohol consumption and leave social functions that get too loud or too crowded, or that have too many people. - Use lighted walkways and thoroughfares, even if it means going out of your way. - Carry only small amounts of cash and keep purses, backpacks and money belts close to the body. - Do not struggle if someone attempts to take your property. - Never leave valuables (wallets, purses, books, calculators, laptops, etc.) unattended. - Carry your keys at all times and do not lend them to anyone.

+- Lock up bicycles and motorcycles.
 Lock doors and close windows when leaving your car. - Remember to lock the doors at your residence.
 Be sure that your door is locked to your residence when you go to sleep, and keep windows closed and locked when you are not at home. - Do not leave valuables in your car, especially if they can be easily noticed. - Engrave serial numbers or owner's recognized numbers, such as a driver's license number, on items of value.